jondmarien/quiet-velvet-with-gpu-stats/README.md

     )
 }
 ```
-Click on the gear logo then change the state of the widget.
+Click on the gear icon to change the state of the widget.

 ## Tips 🎁
-- You can open your task manager by clicking on the memory or cpu logo.
+- Open the task manager by clicking on the memory or CPU icon.
-- You can change the date format by hovering it.
+- Change the date format by hovering over it.